 The European Commission has made public statements that the negotiations between the United Kingdom and the European Union with respect to the future U.K.-E.U. relationship must be concluded by the time of the European Council meetings scheduled for October 15 to 16, 2020, and that the legal text of the agreements governing that relationship must be agreed by October 31, 2020, so that the agreements can be ratified by the relevant E.U. institutions and, if necessary, each E.U. member state, by the end of the Transition Period.
 The United Kingdom's Prime Minister has also made public announcements confirming that there needs to be an agreement by October 15, 2020.
-If the United Kingdom and the European Union are unable to negotiate acceptable terms by then, or at the very latest, the expiry of the Transition Period, or if other E.U. member states pursue withdrawal from the European Union, barrier-free access between the United Kingdom could lose the benefits of global trade agreements negotiated by the European Union on behalf of its members.
+If the United Kingdom and the European Union are unable to negotiate acceptable terms by then, or at the very latest, the expiry of the Transition Period, or if other E.U. member states pursue withdrawal from the European Union, barrier-free access between the United Kingdom and other E.U. member states or across the European Economic Area overall could be diminished or eliminated.
+In addition, the United Kingdom could lose the benefits of global trade agreements negotiated by the European Union on behalf of its members.
 These developments, or the perception that any of them could occur, have had and may continue to have a significant adverse effect on global economic conditions and the stability of global financial markets, and could significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
 Asset valuations, currency exchange rates and credit ratings may be especially subject to increased market volatility.
 These developments, or the perception that any of them could occur, may also have a significant effect on our ability to attract and retain employees, including scientists and other employees who are important for our and our collaborators' research and development efforts.